rokka-io/rokka-site/source/_references/dynamicmetadata.md

 ### Properties

-- `width` (required): Integer.
-The width of the subject area.
-- `height` (required): Integer.
-The height of the subject area.
+- `x` (required): Integer.
-- `x`: Integer.
 The x-offset of the starting point, in pixels.
 The default value is 0.
-- `y`: Integer.
+- `y` (required): Integer.
 The y-offset of the starting point, in pixels.
 The default value is 0.
+- `width`: Integer.
+The width of the subject area.
+- `height`: Integer.
+The height of the subject area.